johnson261996/Web-Scraping/README.md

 # web_scraping

-It is a app which extracts the content from flipcart website.
+It is a app which extracts the content from Flipcart website.

 ##  Screenshots